airshipit/shipyard/docs/source/client-user-guide.rst

 mark the revision as committed.

 .. important::
-  It is not necessary to load all configuration documents in one step but each named collection may only exist as a complete set of documents (i.e. must be loaded together).
+  It is not necessary to load all configuration documents in one step, but each named collection may only exist as a complete set of documents (i.e. must be loaded together).